BeipDev/BeipMU/Documentation/Wineskin.md

 If this step was done correctly, it'll now look something like this with both an Installed Engine and a Wrapper Version:
 ![Sample](/images/Wineskin.jpeg)

+**NOTE**: WS11WineCX64Bit22.1.1-8 works, but newer ones might not.
+If the later version fails, try this version.

 * After that, you'll want to click 'Create New Blank Wrapper'.
   * Name it 'beipmu' (it'll append .app to it)